syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Binding options

 The display content of GridColumn is determined from [GridColumn.DisplayBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~DisplayBinding.html) property.
 It gets and sets the binding that associates the GridColumn with a property in the data source.
+The values of the GridColumn is determined from [GridColumn.ValueBinding](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~ValueBinding.html) property.
+Its gets or sets the value binding that associates the column with a property in the data source.

 #### MappingName